 Emily Herzlin began practicing meditation in 2003.
 She is a Certified MBSR (Mindfulness-Based Stress Reduction) Teacher, and trained in MBSR at the University of Massachusetts Medical School.
 She has been teaching meditation since 2011 to groups and individuals.
 She currently works as a Mind-Body Instructor at Weill Cornell Medicine.
 She completed the yearlong meditation teacher training program at the Interdependence Project in 2013, and now is on the IDP Teacher Training faculty.
 She is also a graduate of the Institute for Jewish Spirituality’s Jewish Mindfulness Meditation Teacher Training program, and is a lay leader at Malkhut, a progressive Jewish spiritual community in western Queens.
 Emily is a writer and teacher with a particular love for memoir and poetry.
 She received her MFA in Nonfiction from Columbia in 2012.

 Manaslu Gurung has been a member of Mindful Astoria since 2015.
-Earlier that same year, she learned how to meditate at a Tibetan Monastery in Nepal during a ten-day introductory course on Buddhism.
-Since then, she has been learning to re-chart her life’s course.
-She has been an active member of the community since coming to Astoria, including leading a local Community Supported Agriculture group (Long Island City CSA) and co-organizing community events for Mindful Astoria.
+Early that same year, she first learned to meditate at Kopan, a Tibetan Monastery in Nepal where she is from.
+She has been an active member of the community since coming to Astoria, including leading a local Community Supported Agriculture group (Long Island City CSA), actively volunteering at Two Coves Community Garden and co-organizing community events for Mindful Astoria.
 She is a graduate of the year-long mindfulness meditation teacher training at the Interdependence Project.
-Manaslu loves cooking, houseplants, knitting and travel, and is grateful to everyone at Mindful Astoria for our commitment to our practice and our efforts to create a loving, caring, and supportive community.
+She is also a Kripalu Yoga Certified Teacher and likes to incorporate mindful movement in her meditation teachings.
+Manaslu loves cooking, gardening, knitting and traveling.
+She is grateful to everyone at Mindful Astoria for our commitment to our practice and our efforts to create a loving, caring, and supportive community.

 Katie Klaus is an Ohio native and lived in NYC for the last 10 years.
 She started her meditation journey in 2010 with Vedic meditation and came to mindful Astoria in 2016.
 She is an artist who enjoys acting, singing, substitute teaching, painting, tai chi, board games, and meditation.
 Katie graduated from the Interdependence Project Meditation Teacher Training in December 2018.